SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/browsing-preprocessing.md

 Figure 8.
 Cloud project set-up window.

 Now press the *New* button and select the *Shape files* options within the *Table Upload* section.
+When selecting the shapefile, you will need to ensure all its accompanying files are included (it will give you an error), or you can provide a zipped file containing all the necessary files.

 <img align="center" src="../images/intro-gee-images/09_newshape.png" hspace="15" vspace="10" width="600">

 Figure 9.
 Uploading a new shapefile into the Assets.

-When selecting the shapefile, make sure to select all of its components, but ignore the *qpj* file.
-For example, avoid errors like “The file named "guyana_boundary.qpj" does not have a correct extension” or “the shapefile must be accompanied by ‘dbf”

 <img align="center" src="../images/intro-gee-images/10_newShapefile pro.png" hspace="15" vspace="10" width="600">